mabur/cvec234/docs/similar_libraries.md

 ## Similar Libraries

-There are many similar libraries to Cvec234, designed with different scopes, trad-offs and preferences.
+There are many similar libraries to Cvec234, designed with different scopes, trade-offs and preferences.
 Here are some examples:

 | Library                                                                        | Dialect   |  Lines of Code |